-But for some marketers If they haven’t gotten a response, their gut reaction might be to start hammering your list with follow-up messages, But that would be a mistake.
-Although following up is totally fair-game, doing so to maximize engagement is often a balancing act.
+But for some marketers, If they haven’t gotten a response, their gut reaction might be to start hammering your list with follow-up messages, But that would be a mistake.
+Although following up is fair game, doing so to maximize engagement is often a balancing act.

 How so?
 Well, pushing too hard could result in unsubscribes as people see you as a spammer.
 But by not sending enough messages, you could be hurting your bottom line or engagement rate.

 This oft-cited study from MarketingSherpa sheds some light on the subject, noting that monthly to weekly emails are vastly preferred by readers.